hanneliev/holiday/.github/docs/pull_request_template.md

 - any addional information or context

 # Checklist
+- [ ] Did you update the version?
-- [ ] Did you create Unit Tests
+- [ ] Did you create Unit Tests?
-- [ ] Did you update/create any documentation
+- [ ] Did you update/create any documentation?
-- [ ] Did you generate a SonarQube report to check code issues
+- [ ] Did you generate a SonarQube report to check code issues?

+# Code review
+@Roan Bester

 # Screenshots

-# Code review
-@mentions Roan Bester

 Original            | Updated
 :--------------------------------:|:--------------------------------: